Cry of Pugad Lawin: Asserted dates and venues

 Various accounts give differing dates and places for the Cry of Pugad Lawin.
-An officer of the Spanish guardia civil, Lt.
-Olegario Diaz, stated that the Cry took place in Balintawak on August 25, 1896.
-Historian Teodoro Kalaw in his 1925 book The Filipino Revolution wrote that the event took place during the last week of August 1896 at Kangkong, Balintawak.
-Santiago Alvarez, a "Katipunero" and son of Mariano Alvarez, the leader of the Magdiwang faction in Cavite, stated in 1927 that the Cry took place in Bahay Toro, now in Quezon City on August 24, 1896.
+An officer of the Spanish Guardia Civil, Lt.
+Olegario Díaz, stated that the Cry took place in Balintawak on August 25, 1896.
+Historian Teodoro Kalaw in his 1925 book The Filipino Revolution wrote that the event took place within the last week of August 1896 at Kangkong, Balintawak.
+Santiago Álvarez, a "Katipunero" and son of Mariano Álvarez, the leader of the Magdiwang faction in Cavite, stated in 1927 that the Cry took place in Bahay Toro, now in Quezon City on August 24, 1896.
 Pío Valenzuela, a close associate of Andrés Bonifacio, declared in 1948 that it happened in Pugad Lawin on August 23, 1896.
 Historian Gregorio Zaide stated in his books in 1954 that the "Cry" happened in Balintawak on August 26, 1896.
 Fellow historian Teodoro Agoncillo wrote in 1956 that it took place in Pugad Lawin on August 23, 1896, based on Pío Valenzuela's statement.
-Accounts by historians Milagros Guerrero, Emmanuel Encarnacion and Ramon Villegas claim the event to have taken place in Tandang Sora's barn in Gulod, Barrio Banlat, Caloocan (now part of Quezon City).
+Accounts by historians Milagros Guerrero, Emmanuel Encarnación and Ramón Villegas claim the event to have taken place in Tandang Sora's barn in Gulod, Barrio Banlat, Caloocan (now part of Quezon City).

 Some of the apparent confusion is in part due to the double meanings of the terms Balintawak and Caloocan.
-At the turn of the century.
-Balintawak referred both to a specific place in modern Caloocan and a wider area which included parts of modern Quezon City.
+At the turn of the century, Balintawak referred both to a specific place in modern Caloocan and a wider area which included parts of modern Quezon City.
 Similarly, Caloocan referred to modern Caloocan and also a wider area which included modern Quezon City and part of modern Pasig.
 Pugad Lawin, Pasong Tamo, Kangkong and other specific places were all in "greater Balintawak", which was in turn part of "greater Caloocan".